Bidirectional Active Ribbon Microphone

 - #12/276,923 - Lengthwise corrugation

-This patent application’s claim appears to be limited to the idea that by corrugating the ends of the ribbon such that the lines are parallel to its length, the ribbon is stiffer and therefore easier to install, and further that the clamping mechanism can form a tighter electrical connection to a surface with “a plurality of stripe-like irregularities,” reducing resistance.
+This patent application’s claim appears to be limited to the idea that by corrugating the ends of the ribbon such that the lines are parallel to its length, the ribbon is stiffer and therefore easier to install, and further that the clamping mechanism can form a tighter electrical connection, reducing resistance.

 Curiously, every illustration in the patent shows that the middle ~80% of the ribbon is also corrugated parallel to its length.
 This is different from the vast majority of ribbons on the market, which (following the RCA standard) utilize “short” corrugation lines perpendicular to the ribbon’s length.
 The design in the A-T patent illustration looks identical to the corrugation style of Beyerdynamic’s short-ribbon mics (such as the M 130).

-The application also mentions the use of a slightly-U-shaped ribbon clamp, which when tightened flattens out to better grip the end of the ribbon.
+The application also mentions the use of a U-shaped ribbon clamp, which when tightened flattens out to better grip the end of the ribbon.

 The ribbon is connected to a transformer, which in turn feeds an amplifier circuit fed by +48V phantom power.
-The amp’s self-noise rating, 25dBA, is fully 3dB noisier than the AT4080.
-It is the noisiest active ribbon mic we’ve seen.
+The output circuit is transformerless.

 The mic’s response to closer sources (proximity effect) is unknown.